 Next, scientists created a computer model to simulate the conditions present during the formation of the Milky Way.
 The aim was to investigate whether the sun could have generated enough energy to produce deuterium levels observed in interstellar ice and some water on Earth.

 The results indicated that the sun alone could not generate sufficient amounts of deuterium to explain the observed levels.
 Consequently, scientists concluded that the majority of water containing this “heavy hydrogen” must have originated from space, predating the formation of our solar system.
+Therefore, when we ask how old are water molecules, the answer points to the beginning of Earth’s formation.

 What implications does this have for us?